top of page

 This program is designed for professionals who:

-• work with high-conflict or complex separation/divorce cases
+• work with high-conflict, coercive, or complex separation/divorce cases

 • support parents impacted by trauma, toxic stress, or post-separation abuse